nodex4/TropX/README.md

   # ...
   changeMac reset
   ```
-  * You can optionally pass an argument which will, if set to `reset`, set your Wireless Interface back to it's permanent default Mac Address, otherwise the argument will be the the Mac Address the Wireless Interface spoofs
-  * If no argument is passed, a random Mac Address will be selected
+  * If no argument is passed, a random Mac Address will be choosen to replace your current
+  * Optionally, you can specify what you want your Mac Address to be
+  * `reset` will set your Wireless Interface back to it's default permanent Mac Address
   * The Wireless Interface used will be the one the user has saved in the settings
 ---

 * #### $WI
 * The `WI` variable holds the name of the Wireless Interface (e.g. `wlan0`)
+* This is obtained from the user's settings and changed in the settings page also

 ---

 * #### $PRIMARY & $SECONDARY
-* The `PRIMARY` variable holds the color code for the primary (*no shit*) color
+* The `$PRIMARY` variable holds the color code for the primary (*no shit*) color
-* The `SECONDARY` variable holds the color code for the secondary (*no shit again*) color
+* The `$SECONDARY` variable holds the color code for the secondary (*no shit again*) color
 * Make sure to escape it like such
   ```sh
   echo -e "${PRIMARY}Hello ${SECONDARY}World!"
   ```
-* Even though it is not neccesary to use these variables it is highly recommended so your script stays in sync with the user's settings
+* Even though it is not neccesary to use these variables, it is highly recommended so your script stays in sync with the user's settings

 ---
-### **python, javascript, and C#**
+### **python**
-Sadly these languages do not have any premade functions **yet**!
+Sadly this language does not have any premade functions or variables **yet**!

 ---

 ## Setup
-The custom script creation process
+The custom script creation process.

-* To create a new Custom Script, firstly start TropX **(*No Shit*)**
+* To create a new Custom Script, firstly <a href="#initiation">start up TropX</a> **(*No Shit*)**
-* Afterwards, select `M` short for Manage Scripts
+* Afterwards, select `M` to Manage Scripts
 * Choose the first option `1` to create a new script
 * Type in the script name and continue
+* Select the script language or github
 * Select the way in which you want to provide TropX with the script and confirm

 ## Share your script